 Now, unlike adrenal types, ovary types actually need cruciferous vegetables in their diet.
 Why?
 Because cruciferous vegetables are anti-estrogenic.
 The ovary type produces too much estrogen, and so eating cruciferous vegetables helps clean up the estrogen and balance out your hormones.

-The kale shake is great for ovary types, as well as other cruciferous vegetables like broccoli, brussel sprouts, cabbage, asparagus and so on.
+The kale shake is great for ovary types, as well as other cruciferous vegetables like broccoli, Brussels sprouts, cabbage, and asparagus.
 These vegetables also happen to be cancer-fighting, so that’s an extra bonus for you!
 You can cook them for dinner, too, to enjoy a healthy and nutritious evening meal.

-I don’t recommend consuming soy in general, but if you’re an ovary type you should avoid soy completely.
+I don’t recommend consuming soy in general, but if you’re an ovary type, you should avoid soy completely.
 Soy products increase estrogen levels, which are already too high in ovary types.
-So eating soy will actually reverse what we’re trying to do, which is to clean away all that excess estrogen that’s causing all that weight gain in your lower body.
+Eating soy will actually reverse what we’re trying to do, which is to clean away all that excess estrogen that’s causing the weight gain in your lower body.

-Liver types don’t do very well on fat, so it’s best to cut down on it as much as possible.
-In fact, the way to destroy your liver is by consuming too many cooked meats and cooked or deep fried fats.
+Liver types don’t do very well with fat, so it’s best to cut down on it as much as possible.
+In fact, the way to destroy your liver is by consuming too many cooked meat and cooked or deep fried fats.
 One way you can tell if you have an unhealthy liver is if you have a low tolerance for red meat or fat.

-My Gallbladder Support Formula has bile salts, and makes it so that you can digest more fat.
+My Gallbladder Support Formula has bile salts and makes it so you can digest more fat.
 It can be really great if you have issues with bloating, burping, or belching.

 If you’re the liver type, it’s very important for you to consume lots of cruciferous vegetables.
 Why?
 It is because cruciferous vegetables have a ton of phytonutrients in them.